 As a hospice social worker and primary caregiver to my parents, I wrangled mightily with facility staff and emergency medical technicians not to send my parents to the ER where they would face an automatic bombardment of tests, x-rays, lengthy wait times, and invasive interventions that were frequently inappropriate for and sometimes harmful to them.

 Chronic understaffing and inadequate compensation are other factors that undermine personalized and compassionate care in eldercare facilities.
-Most facilities are owned and operated by for profit corporations that are responsible to the financial concerns of their shareholders and CEOs rather than to the residents, and their direct caregivers in facilities, Certified Nursing Assistants.
+Most facilities are owned and operated by for-profit corporations that are responsible to the financial concerns of their shareholders and CEOs rather than to the residents, and their direct caregivers in facilities, Certified Nursing Assistants.
+Even though personal care, resident enrichment activities, and pleasing meals are the most important factors determining residents’ negative or positive experience in their facility homes, CNAs, Resident Programs and kitchen staff, almost always women of color, are among the lowest paid workers in any profession in the country.

 We are a group of forward thinking, aging feminists endeavoring to create an intentional, self governing community model for affirmatively managing the joys and universal eventualities of aging, declining, and eventually, dying.